Rainmaking: Rain dances and prayers

 In many societies around the world, rain dances and other rituals have been used to stimulate rainfall.
 Some Native Americans used rain dances extensively.
 European examples include ceremonies in the Balkans known as Perperuna and Dodola and Caloian.
 Some US farmers attempt to bring rain during droughts through prayer.
 These rituals differ greatly in their specifics, but share a common concern with bringing rain through spiritual means.
-Typical of these ceremonies was the public prayer service for rain by then-governor of Georgia, Sonny Perdue, in 2007.
+Typical of these ceremonies was the public prayer service for rain by then-governor of Georgia, Sonny Perdue, during the 2006–2008 Southeastern United States drought.

 In Muslim societies, in times of calamity such as drought, the Imam is asked to provide spiritual help to the community in the hope of inducing God to fall rain (Rain prayer).
 The rain prayer (Arabic: صلاة الاستسقاء; ṣalāt al-istisqa, "rain request prayer") is a sunnah salah (Islamic prayer) for requesting and seeking rain water from God.
-A Muslim prayer offered to God seeking rain water.
-Indeed, the Muslim ummah regard the rain as a great divine blessing, and every time it rains showers, people rejoice and thank God Almighty.

 Contemporary Jewish liturgy includes prayers for rain, seasonally, as a part of the morning, afternoon, and evening, daily amidah prayer, during mid-autumn to mid-spring.
 During summer, this prayer is changed from the prayer for rain, to a prayer for dew.